dcmikki/devbox-windows/README.md

 ### Run Bootstrap

 On the target machine, download the initial-bootstrap.bat and install-font.vbs files in this repository and save them to your user profile directory at `%USERPROFILE%`.
-Then run cmd.exe as Administrator and run that script:
+Then run cmd.exe as Administrator and run that script (the output should be similar):
 ```
 Microsoft Windows [Version 6.1.7601]
 Copyright (c) 2009 Microsoft Corporation.
 All rights reserved.